grantharper/java-ocp/NOTES.md

 BufferedWriter - make sure to close() or use try with resources because it implements closable and the resource will automatically close it

-PrintWriter and PrintStream don't have a corresponding input class, but usually they come in pairs
+PrintWriter and PrintStream don't have a corresponding input class, but usually they come in pairs print, write, format, printf - careful about what is accepted.
+None of these methods throw checked exceptions write can't take in a boolean

 Marking a stream - good for re-reading a stream from a position where you marked it.
 This only works if markSupported() returns true

 when marking a stream, it marks it at the location where you are at, not the point you read last

+#### DateTime API

+java.time.temporal package
+Temporal Adjusters can be useful for moving around dates in a more human-understandable way you can truncate dates to the fields that you care about using ChronoUnit

+ZoneOffset is good to know to understand how time shifts into different timezones ZonedDateTime, OffsetDateTime, OffsetTime ZonedDateTime takes daylight savings time into account, so pay attention to that

+Period is toString formatted defined by ISO-8601 format P3Y2M1D 3 years, 2 months, 1 day

+PT1H24M12S for Duration

+UnsupportedTemporalUnitException - could be thrown if you aren't calculating the right difference e.g. Duration.between(LocalDate l1, LocalDate l2);